TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 you can only choose the same Android version or 1 that is above yours , bare in mind we might not be able to return to previous Android versions, so stick with your current version)

-I downloaded and used " **system-roar-arm32_binder64-ab-vanilla.img.xz** " Because our system uses arm32_binder64, and ab will work for us.
+I downloaded and used " **system-roar-arm32_binder64-ab-vanilla.img.xz** " Because our CPU supports arm32_binder64, and ab will work for us.

 Vanilla variant comes without gapps and has Root/SU, but you can download "system-roar-arm32_binder64-ab-gapps.img.xz " the gapps variant.
 (I don't know if it has root)